 Late work: Students are expected to adhere to deadlines as posted in the course syllabus, on assignment sheets, and on Blackboard.
 ASSIGNMENTS WILL NOT BE ACCEPTED LATE.
-All assignments will be due at 11:59 p.m. on the assigned deadline day.
-Remember that you must both post your assignment on your blog or Twitter AND submit on Blackboard that you have completed your assignment in order to be graded.
-Blackboard assignment portals will close at midnight, and students must complete their assignment on their blog or Twitter first.
-Students who have not submitted their assignments to Blackboard by 11:59 p.m. will receive a 0.
+Remember that even projects posted on your blog or Twitter must be submitted on Blackboard in order to be graded.
+Blackboard assignment portals will close at the appointed deadline.
+Students who have not submitted their assignments on time will receive a 0.